arsdragonfly/inigo/README.md

 First, you'll need to install `inigo`.
 Note: we currently only support Idris2's built in code-gens on the client, but we plan to add support for external code-gens soon.

-You can either download a release from [releases](https://github.com/hayesgm/inigo/releases) or bootstrap your own.

-### Downloading a Release

 We don't currently have any releases, but we may add them soon!
+Until then, follow the "Bootstrapping" instuctions bellow.

 <!--
 Download a release from the [releases](https://github.com/idris-community/inigo/releases) page.
 Install the file into your path and make sure it's executable.